Carlos Rivera: 2014–

 In 2014, Rivera participated as a judge in Spain's version of The Voice.
 That same year he celebrated 10 years as an artist and released a live album, Con Ustedes...
 Carlos Rivera En Vivo, recorded during his second performance at the Teatro Metropólitan in Mexico City.

-Last year, Rivera joined the Lion King cast again, in Mexico, where the project was the highest grossing in the country's history.
+In 2015, Rivera joined the Lion King cast again, in Mexico, where the project was the highest grossing in the country's history.

 Rivera performed in more than 300 shows from 2015 to 2016, and combined with Spain's production, he acted in over 1,000 theater shows, enjoyed by approximately 1.4 million guests.

 He is the only actor in the world to have starred in two original Disney productions of The Lion King, and the only protagonist to record on two soundtracks, as well as participating in the lyric adaptation of the original songs for the Spanish version.

-This year, Rivera costarred in the telenovela El hotel de los secretos, produced by Televisa.
+In 2016, Rivera costarred in the telenovela El hotel de los secretos, produced by Televisa.
 In February, he released his fourth studio album, Yo Creo, which debuted at number1 in AMPROFON's Top Sales Chart in Mexico and No. 1 on iTunes’ General Chart in Spain.

 Rivera recorded a song for the Argentinian soap opera Los ricos no piden permiso.

 Rivera has collaborated with artists including the late Juan Gabriel, Maluma, Banda el Recodo, Thalía, José José, Pandora, Reyli Barba, Ana Torroja, Marta Sánchez, Franco De Vita, Ana Carolina and Daniel Boaventura (Brazil), Paulo Gonzo (Portugal), Abel Pintos (Argentina), Laura Pausini (Italy) and India Martínez (Spain).